lostkuma/IronHack16s/README.md

 The project only uses HTML/CSS/Javascript.
 Python was used for data training and transforming, however, the results are printed out and pasted to a javascrpt file to be able to access easier for javascript further calculation.

 **Test**
 The App is test in Chrome, Firefox and Safari.
 The Geolocation function which request the browser's location has to be ran on a local/real server on Chrome to be able to functioning since Chrome seems to block something.
+The hover on aster chart function doesn't seem to work on firefox, and firefox does something weird with drawing the chart with d3.

 **Additional information**
 The decision tree prediction method might not be super well defined, and the dataset for training is probably not big enough for getting a super good result sometimes.
 Opendata sets data processing, especially the weather data, need to be well understood and defined if to be used in practical application development.